-"Government businesses should not enjoy any net competitive advantage by virtue of their ownership when competing with other businesses."
+"Government businesses should not enjoy any net competitive advantage by virtue of their ownership when competit

 Firms should compete on the basis of their relative intrinsic efficiencies, without any net competitive advantage arising through ownership.
 Government enterprises should be subject to the same regulatory and financial regimes as their private sector competitors.
 Similarly, private sector firms competing with government enterprises should not have regulatory or financial advantages over their public sector competitors.